Language selection

 This table applies to you, as a sponsor and co-signer, if you live in any province or territory except Quebec.
 If you live in Quebec, the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) will assess your income.

-Income required for the 3 tax years right before the day you apply (sponsors applying in 2023)
+Income required for the 3 tax years before the date you apply (for the 2025 intake)

-Combined proof of income between the sponsor and co-signer (for example, the sponsor submits 2 years of Notices of Assessment and the co-signer submits 3 years of Notices of Assessments) doesn’t meet the requirements under the Immigration and Refugee Protection RegulationsBoth the sponsor and co-signer (if there is one) must each submit 3 Notices of Assessment, or equivalent documents, issued by the Minister of National Revenue.
+The sponsor and the co-signer (if there is one) must each submit 3 notices of assessment, or equivalent documents, issued by the minister of National Revenue.
 The assessments must be for the 3 tax years immediately before the date we receive the application.

 Did you find what you were looking for?